Housing Assistance Payment (HAP)

 You will pay a weekly HAP rent contribution to the local authority, based on your household’s weekly income.
 You are obliged to notify the local authority of any changes in your income or household size immediately.

 If you are already on the housing list, you can request a HAP application form at the Housing Department, New Road, Ennis, Co.
-Clare; by emailing firstname.lastname@example.org or by phoning 065-6846417 or 065-6846419.
-This form only needs to be filled in when you have found suitable accommodation, or if you are already in private rented accommodation and eligible to transfer to HAP.
-Your landlord will need to complete and sign the landlord part of the HAP application form and provide the documentation required.
-Assistance under the HAP scheme can only be considered following the receipt of a complete & valid application.
+Clare; by emailing email@example.com or by phoning 065-6846419 or 065-6846244.
+Assistance under the HAP scheme can only be considered following the receipt of a complete & valid HAP application.
 Please note that arrears are not paid under the scheme.

 The Equal Status Acts 2000–2015 apply to lettings and accommodation.
 Landlords cannot discriminate against potential tenants on grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race or membership of the Traveller community.

-Since 1st January 2016, you cannot be discriminated against when renting because you are getting one of certain payments, which include HAP, so landlords can no longer state when advertising accommodation that HAP is not accepted.
+You cannot be discriminated against when renting because you are getting one of certain payments, which include HAP.
+Landlords can no longer state when advertising accommodation that HAP is not accepted.
 If you feel you have been discriminated against by a landlord or their agent, you can make a complaint under the Equal Status Acts.

 Housing application form [ PDF, 1432KB]